A stack of gluten-free chocolate chip cookies.

 • Place the cookie dough balls on the prepared baking sheet, leaving at least 3-4 inches in between each one.
 I can typically get 6-8 cookies on a sheet at a time.
 Place any remaining dough balls in the refrigerator until ready to bake.

-• Top the cookie dough balls with the remaining chocolate before baking.
+• Top the cookie dough balls with the remaining 1/2 cup of chocolate chunks before baking.
 This will help you get chocolate pockets on top of the cookies as they bake.

 • Bake in the middle rack of the oven at 350F for 11-13 minutes, until the edges of the cookie are lightly browned and the middle is no longer shiny.
 Let cool on the baking sheet for 4-5 minutes before removing to a cooling rack to cool completely.
 Repeat with remaining dough.